jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```

 ### Wrapping Up
 * Enter the command "sh git_check.sh".
-There should be no new files or changes left to add.
+There should be no new files or changes left to add, and the app should be compliant with RuboCop and Rails Best Practices.
 * Enter the command "git push origin 01-05-other_metrics".
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
 * Accept this pull request to merge it with the master branch, but do NOT delete this branch.